-Fibromas are benign (non-cancerous) growths made up of fibrous or connective tissue.
-They can develop in the skin or deeper soft tissues and usually grow slowly.
-Many fibromas cause no symptoms and do not require treatment, but some may cause discomfort or functional problems depending on their size and location.
+A fibroma is a benign (non-cancerous) growth made up of fibrous or connective tissue.
+Fibromas can develop in the skin, soft tissues or certain organs and usually grow slowly.
+Most are harmless and remain localised, although symptoms may occur depending on their size and location.

 Fibromas are non-cancerous tumours that form from fibrous or connective tissue.
 Connective tissue supports and binds structures throughout the body, which is why fibromas can occur in many different areas.